 - It's OK to pick a few leaves, but don't uproot plants.

-- It’s OK to pick up pieces of bark and twigs that are on the ground, but don’t remove them from a living tree.
+- It's OK to pick up pieces of bark and twigs on the ground, but don't remove them from a living tree.

 - Don't touch scat – but show it to other people if it's interesting!

-- Know where the plants with burs (“stickers”) are located.
+- Know where the plants with burs ("stickers") are located.
 Avoid those areas.
-If kids get burs on clothes, tell them to put the burs in the garbage bag.
-(Burs are seeds-don’t throw them on the ground unless you want more bur plants there later.)
+If kids get burs on clothes, tell them to put them in the garbage bag.
+(Burs are seeds-don't throw them on the ground unless you want more bur plants there later.)

-Designate an area of your classroom for exploration about the natural world.
+Designate an area of your classroom for exploration of the natural world.
 Bring the outside in!

 - Provide costumes of animals and plants that live in your area.

-- Set out puppets or models of animals and plants that live in your area.
+- Set out puppets or models of animals and plants in your area.

 - Provide tree building blocks.

-- Make a sensory table filled with corn, water, sand, or even snow!
+- Make a sensory table filled with corn, water, sand, or snow!

-- Collect or build child-friendly instruments that replicate natural sounds (e.g., rainsticks, drums, or birdcalls.)
+- Collect or build child-friendly instruments replicating natural sounds (e.g., rain sticks, drums, or birdcalls.)